Record Heat To Impact East, Including Atlanta, Philadelphia | Weather.com

 ByJennifer Gray

-Atlanta could flirt with 90 degrees by Friday and is expected to tie or set daily high records through Saturday.
-The city has only seen 4 days at or above 90 degrees in the month of April in history.
-It would be the first since 1986 and the earliest 90 degree day on record.
+Atlanta reached 90 degrees Friday and is expected to tie or set daily high records through Saturday.
+The city had previously only seen 4 days at or above 90 degrees in the month of April in history, and Friday was the first since 1986 and the earliest 90 degree day on record.

 Georgetown, Delaware, had its record earliest-in-spring 90-degree high on record, eclipsing the previous record from 2002 by two days.